Beach Club Vibes

 Beachfront bar and sunbeds at Bamboo Beach Club Marbella

 Bamboo Beach Club is in the El Rodeo urbanisation.
-It's a smaller, more casual setup.
-Price (12 mentions), paella (6), and service (5) are what guests talk about.
-The Puerto Banús location and family-friendly setup make it a practical, no-frills option.
+Smaller and more casual than its neighbours, with paella and service as the main talking points.
+The Puerto Banús location and family-friendly setup make it a practical, low-key option.

-Heading west from Puerto Banús towards Guadalmina and Estepona, the coast opens up and the clubs thin out.
-The venues here tend to be attached to hotels or resort complexes.
+West of Puerto Banús towards Guadalmina and Estepona, the coast opens up and the clubs thin out.
+The venues here tend to be hotel-attached or resort-based, with a more residential feel.

 Barbillon Marbella